 So, even when evil makes temporary headway as it did with Charlie Kirk's murder, God will somehow bring good out of the situation.

 Some very foolish and deceived people are saying that Charlie Kirk was a purveyor of evil, that he brought this on himself and that he deserved to be killed.
 They couldn't be more wrong.
-They don't realize it, but they have become mouthpieces for Satan.
+They have become mouthpieces for Satan.

 1 Timothy 4:1, NIV